cablelabs/transparent-security/docs/BUILD.md

 ### 6.6.
 Test with an attack scenario

-- On the remote VM, execute the attack scenario to validate attack detection and mitigation.
+- On the VM, execute the attack scenario to validate attack detection and mitigation.
 - To use the sample scenario provided by CableLabs, run the following command on the remote VM -
 ```bash
 export ANSIBLE_HOST_KEY_CHECKING=False